Jabble/tamu-rdm-workshops/modules/data-gathering.md

 - Wickham, Hadley.
 2014.
 Tidy Data.
 Journal of Statistical Software, 59:10 [pre-print](/papers/tidy-data.pdf) | [publisher](http://www.jstatsoft.org/v59/i10/)
 - Whitmire, Amanda.
 2014.
 "Types, Formats & Stages of Data" [slides](https://figshare.com/articles/GRAD521_Research_Data_Management_Lectures/1003835)

-## Material
+## Materials
 - Microsoft Excel spreadsheet with poorly formatted data for rearrangement (all students can look and work with it)
 - Example data to enter in plain text editor, Excel, and Google Form.
-Should also be the same as in Database formats.
+Should also be the same as in Database format.